Understanding the Essentials of Planning: Unit vs. Lesson

 How will I know students understood today’s goal (assessment)?

-A lesson plan is about one day (or maybe a few days if it's a multi-day lesson) and is more detailed than unit Planning.
-It's where you get into mini objectives, step-by-step instructions, materials needed, and specific exit tickets or checks for understanding.
+A lesson plan focuses on one day (or maybe a few days if it's a multi-day lesson) and is more detailed than unit planning.
+Here, you get into mini-objectives, step-by-step instructions, materials needed, and specific exit tickets or checks for understanding.

 Unit Plans vs. Lesson Plans